Georgetown’s first black mayor grabs national spotlight as city makes history again

 “It has clearly hit me, particularly on a national level,” Barber said on being the city’s first black mayor, and added national news organizations have reached out to him since his win.

-“I accept the responsibility, but folks have to realize I’m a 7th generation Georgetonian,” he told The Sun News on Thursday.
+“I accept the responsibility, but folks have to realize I’m a seventh generation Georgetonian,” he told The Sun News on Thursday.

 While Barber, 63, is honored to be a history maker, he prefers to take a colorblind approach to his office, and said he thought of his parents when he won, particularly his mother who taught in the school system for 44 years.

 “We’ve never really thought of it in terms like that before, because my mom taught everyone and that’s the way we grew up,” he said.
-“The last time I checked my DNA … I’m a hundred percent human … but I understand the responsibility, and I understand the recognition,” said Barber.
+“The last time I checked my DNA … I’m a hundred percent human … but I understand the responsibility, and I understand the recognition.”

 He isn’t spending his time basking in the limelight cast on him by the historical victory.